 Big Cat Rescue is working to reduce the spread of the Coronavirus in many ways.

 The Public and COVID-19 Concerns

-We closed our doors to visitors on March 15, 2020 and are not having any visitors at the sanctuary.
+We closed our doors to visitors on March 15, 2020 and are still, as of the end of 2021, not having any visitors at the sanctuary.
 At some point we will resume doing small private tours, but we don’t know when and we plan to be very conservative in making that decision.
 We don’t know if we will ever resume doing general public tours again.
 Even after the virus concerns subside, the betrayal by the liars who produced Tiger King, and the lies viewers were told in the series, creates a concern about having visitors we do not know.

 Fortunately people who already knew the sanctuary quickly recognized the lies in Tiger King and have been wonderfully supportive, both emotionally with your messages and with your donations.
 There is really no way to convey how much we have appreciated both of these kinds of support.

 We are ramping up all the ways to connect with you on our social sites too at Facebook, Instagram, YouTube, Twitter and TikTok.
 We have a lot of volunteers who can’t go to work or school right now, so they are getting fresh air and sunshine while helping out our cats.
 This means more keeper videos to share with you, while you are on lockdown.